borntofrappe/game-development/Games/Asteroids/README.md

 ## Roadmap

-- include special audio when surpassing the current record

-- award one life for each 10k points

 - design special collidable in the form of an alien; worth 200 points; moving mostly horizontally; firing randomly

 ## Project structure